Monero logo

 Hard Forks

-Monero makes use of hard-forks to update it's protocol.
+Monero makes use of hard-forks to update its protocol.
 Although it has never been used, Monero has a system in it's codebase to allow voting for activation of a hard-fork1.
 It works by using the blocks minor version field as a voting field, when enough blocks vote for a hard fork the fork is activated.

 Because Monero has never used hard fork voting, you don't need to implement it but as it's included in the codebase, an explanation is included here.